defenseunicorns/leapfrogai-backend-whisper/README.md

 3. You have properly installed one or more NVIDIA GPUs and GPU drivers
 4. You have properly installed and configured the [cuda-toolkit](https://developer.nvidia.com/cuda-toolkit) and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html)
 </details>

+### Model Selection

+The default model that comes with this backend in this repository's officially released images is a [CTranslate2](https://github.com/OpenNMT/CTranslate2) converted version of [OpenAI's Whisper Base](https://huggingface.co/openai/whisper-base).

+Other Whisper model sizes and variants can be loaded into this backend by modifying the `MODEL_NAME` during image creation or Makefile command execution.

 ### Run Locally